 Access to your information

-Only authorized individuals of Blackboard, Inc., Instructure, and the Chabot-Las Positas Community College District have complete access to your W number and work posted.
+Only authorized individuals of Instructure and the Chabot-Las Positas Community College District have complete access to your W number and work posted.
 Authorized individuals are system managers and the instructor(s) of your course.

 Limited access to courses will be granted from time-to-time to others, such as guest speakers and course evaluators.
 In both instances, your instructor will give you advanced notice.
 Guest speakers will have access to public areas of the course, such as the Discussion Board and Chatroom, until the instructor removes the speaker from the course.
 Course evaluators will have access to much of the course for a predetermined amount of time.

 You have the ability to change your password whenever you like.
-You will also have access to your past courses until the courses are either deleted off the server or the instructor makes the courses unavailable to students, which is standard practice at the end of each semester.
+You will also have read-only access to your past courses unless the instructor gives you additional access.

 How your information might be used